pepkit/geofetch/docs/README.md

 geofetch -i GSE95654 --processed
 ```

-You can add `--just-metadata` if you want to download metadata without the raw SRA files (or processed files if *processed* argument is added).
+You can add `--just-metadata` if you want to download metadata without the raw SRA files or processed GEO files.

 ```console
 geofetch -i GSE95654 --just-metadata